WebArtWork/ngx-platform/client/README.md

 ## Component Structure

-All Angular components should follow this structure:
+All Angular components class should follow this structure:

 1. **Readonly variables**
 2. **Public variables**